websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/data-providers-overview.md

     ...
 ```

-Choose carefully the selectable field from the web service.
+Choose the selectable field from the web service.
 For `get-countries` it's most likely `nameCurrentValue`, because it contains the full, properly capitalized name of the country.

 On the URL Example tab, find the URL to use when creating the data provider.
 It's the same as the one generated for accessing the `get-countries` JSON web service.
 Users can find the URL for any registered JSON web service using this same procedure.